-COVERAGE TYPE REQUIREMENT FOR NAMED INSURED Condo projects The policy must show the HOA as the named insured.
+COVERAGE TYPE REQUIREMENT FOR NAMED INSURED Condo projects The master property or flood insurance policy must show the HOA as the named insured.
 If the condo's legal documents permit it, the policy can specify an authorized representative of the HOA, including its insurance trustee, as the named insured.
-The "loss payable" clause should show the HOA or the insurance trustee as a trustee for each unit owner and the holder of each unit's mortgage loan.
-PUD common areas The policy must show the HOA as the named insured.
+PUD common areas The master property or flood insurance policy must show the HOA as the named insured.